rdCenteno/PaymentChannel/README.md

 # PaymentChannel
-Different examples of a payment channel
+Different examples of a payment channel using blockchain